NamanhTran/powefo_twitch_bot/README.md

 # powefo's Twitch Bot
 Twitch bot for [powefo](https://www.twitch.tv/powefo)'s chat.

-Currently only adds points to Stream Elements' points leaderboard for a user every x seconds.
+Currently only adds points to Stream Elements' points leaderboard for a user when they chat every x seconds.

 ## Getting Started